NEET PG 2025 Official Website: Check complete schedule at natboard.edu.in

 1. Shearing stress/ tangential stress: if two equal and opposite deforming forces are applied parallel to the cross-sectional area of the cylinder, there is a relative displacement between the opposite faces of the cylinder.
 The restoring force per unit area developed due to the applied tangential force is known as tangential or shearing stress.

-• In this case, deforming force is applied tangential to one of the faces.
+• In this case, deforming force is applied tangentially to one of the faces.

-• Area for calculation is the area of the face on which force is applied.
+• The area for calculation is the area of the face on which force is applied.

-• It produces change in shape, volume remaining the same.
+• It produces a change in shape, with volume remaining the same.

 Fig:- Shearing stress